-DHHL NEWS RELEASE: Department of Hawaiian Home Lands host international leaders in energy and the environmentPosted on Jun 26, 2015 in Latest News, Newsroom, Press Releases
+DHHL NEWS RELEASE: Department of Hawaiian Home Lands host international leaders in energy and the environmentPosted on Jun 26, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 KAPOLEI, OʻAHU – The Department of Hawaiian Home Lands (DHHL) welcomed current and emerging leaders from around the world this week to discuss alternative energy development on Hawaiian home lands.